 Step Action 1 Refer to Chapter 61: Personal Income Test, Limits and Student or Australian Apprentice Income Bank to determine the person's income reduction.
 2 Does the personal income test reduction amount equal or exceed the maximum fortnightly payment rate?
 If YES, ABSTUDY Living Allowance is not payable.
-If NO, and if \circ the person is not independent, go to 57.1.2.3 . the person is independent and has a partner, go to 57.1.2.4.
+If NO, and if o the person is not independent, go to 57.1.2.3 . the person is independent and has a partner, go to 57.1.2.4.

-57.1.2.3 Calculate the parental income test reduction amount
+57.1.2.3 Calculate the Reduction for Parental Income

-Step Action 1 If the person is not independent refer to Chapter 58: Parental Income Test and Limits to determine the Reduction for Parental Income (58.0.2).
+Step Action 1 If the person is not independent refer to Chapter 58: Parental Income Test and Reduction for Parental Income to determine the Reduction for Parental Income (58.0.2).